FlyingPhantom/bc250-documentation/README.md

   - Files can be either aquired [here](https://github.com/FlyingPhantom/BC-250-Hackintosh-OpenCore) or at the original repository [here](https://github.com/amethyst8118/BC-250-Hackintosh-OpenCore).

 # Making it work
-It should all just work with any recent release from Fedora/Bazzite etc. However, HW encode/decode *will not work* because we are missing the required firmware for the VCN.
-This probably won't change any time soon, as Sony are the ones blocking this.
+It should all just work with any recent release from Fedora/Bazzite etc. HW encode/decode does work

 ## Mesa
 - Upstream support [landed](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/33116) in Mesa 25.1.
 This should be shipped by most big distros at this point
 - You may also need to set ``ttm.pages_limit=3959290`` and ``ttm.page_pool_size=3959290`` as kernel options to access more than 8GB of the shared memory.
 Thanks Magnap :)